Mission to Malawi

 About the Book

-This memoir is a moving story of coming “home” to Africa, where the author developed deep friendships with his Malawi neighbors and colleagues.
-The author relates his first Christmas spent with a Malawi family, where he was served termites; the ordeal of climbing the highest mountain in Malawi; and his battle with thousands of soldier ants.
-Included are accounts of his exploits in the neighboring countries of Zambia, Tanzania, Kenya, and Uganda.
+This memoir is a moving story of coming “home” to Africa, where the author developed deep friendships with his Malawian neighbors and colleagues.
+The author relates his first Christmas spent with a Malawian family, where he was served termites; the ordeal of climbing the highest mountain in Malawi; and his battle with thousands of soldier ants.
+He also describes his experiences in the neighboring countries of Zambia, Tanzania, Kenya, and Uganda.

 About the Author(s)